vipulnaik/diet-exercise-health/notes/2022-activity-tracker.md

 At night, I went to Walgreens at Adeline Street to buy some stuff.
 I was in the store from around 9:35 PM to around 9:50 PM.

+## Friday August 5

+In the morning, I went to Walgreens to finish up some shopping I had started last night.
+I was in the store from around 8:50 AM to 9:10 AM.